KTibow/requireit/README.md

 # requireit
 ![requireit logo](assets/requireit.png)
 Ever tried to get people to run your great code only to find out that they don't have all of the required packages?
 Requireit streamlines user experience by automatically installing libraries you don't have.
-It's as easy as pasting in less than 12 lines at the top of your code.
+It's as easy as pasting in 13 lines at the top of your code.
 ![Lint and test](https://github.com/KTibow/requireit/workflows/Lint%20and%20test/badge.svg)
 ![Needs Python 3.6 or greater](https://img.shields.io/badge/python-3.6%20or%20greater-informational?style=flat)
 ## How to use